(I Can't Get No) Satisfaction: Bubblerock / Jonathan King

 English singer-songwriter Jonathan King released his version in 1974 under the name Bubblerock, reaching No. 29 on the UK Singles Chart.

 The Residents

-The American avant-garde/experimental collective the Residents recorded and released their own performance of "Satisfaction" as their debut single in 1976.
+The American avant-garde/experimental collective the Residents recorded and released their own performance of "Satisfaction" as a single in 1976.
 Originally released in an edition of only 200 copies, the cover quickly became a cult sensation, thanks in part to the success of Devo's cover the following year, necessitating a re-press in 1978 of 30,000 copies.
 Brad Laner, writing for Dangerous Minds, stated the cover "is nearly everything the better known version by Devo from a year later is not: Loose, belligerent, violent, truly fucked-up.
 A real stick in the eye of everything conventionally tasteful in 1976 America."
+The single has also been described as a forerunner to noise rock.